Getmo-Inc/webpush2/README.md

 });
 ```

-When you need to centralize subdomains, you can pass a second parameter with the secure URL, like so:
+When you need to centralize subdomains, or when you dont have a have a secure connection, you can pass a string with a absolute https URL, named `sslUrl`.
+> It is recommended to use the `templateUrl` property with `sslUrl`, to customize and prevent the white page when the browser *Ask* to send Web Notification.

+Example:
 ```javascript
 var webpush = window.Smartpush.create({
     devid: 'DEVID',